 What is Hirschsprung disease?

-Hirschsprung disease is a birth defect in which nerve cells that naturally occur in the colon are missing.
-It occurs in approximately one in 5,000 newborns.
-Children with Down syndrome and other medical problems, such as congenital heart defects, are at greater risk of having Hirschsprung disease.
+Hirschsprung disease is a birth defect in which the end of a child's bowel does not contain all of the typical nerve cells.
+The condition occurs in approximately one in 5,000 newborns.
+Children with other medical conditions, such as Down syndrome, are at a higher risk of having Hirschsprung disease.

 Bowel management for Hirschsprung

-Bowel management is a clinical experience in which we work on getting the bowels and colon empty and the child clean for poop.
+Bowel management is a clinical experience in which we work to empty the patient's bowels and colon.
 This experience can be either outpatient through clinic visits, inpatient or a one-week intensive outpatient experience (we call it bowel management bootcamp).
 These programs are available for children of all ages who are unable to anticipate or control their bowel activity.
 This experience is tailored to help patients resume normal bowel activity.